Skip to content

 4. Insufficient power supply

-An autopilot on a 40-50 foot sailboat, under load, draws several peak amps to the ram.
-An undersized power supply (cable cross-section too small, service battery degraded, fuse at limit) causes voltage drops on load peaks, and the computer goes into degraded mode without a clear message.
+A 40-50 ft sailboat autopilot, when loaded, draws several amps peak at the ram.
+An undersized power supply (cable cross-section too small, service battery aging, fuse at limit) causes voltage drops on load peaks, and the computer goes into degraded mode without a clear message.
 You suspect the autopilot; the culprit is the electrical distribution.

-Advice: dedicated cable with appropriate cross-section, properly sized fuse, and a healthy battery bank are non-negotiable prerequisites.
-This is also a natural opportunity to review the boat's overall energy balance (alternator, MPPT, hydrogenerator).
+Advice: dedicated cable cross-section, matched fuse, and a healthy battery bank are non-negotiable prerequisites.
+This is also a natural opportunity to review the boat’s overall energy balance (alternator, MPPT, hydrogenerator).

 How to choose: the Skysat checklist

-1. What is the dominant program?
+1. What program is dominant?
 Coastal, offshore, charter, racing?

-2. Length and displacement of the boat (not just the LOA: a Pogo 12.50 and a Garcia 12 do not require the same ram)?
+2. Length and displacement of the boat (not just the foot: a Pogo 12.50 and a Garcia 12 don’t demand the same ram)?

 5. Is there already an H5000 or equivalent system?
-If yes, the NAC-3 becomes logical.
+If yes, NAC-3 becomes logical.

-6. What routing software is envisaged (Adrena, Expedition, Squid, none)?
+6. Which routing software planned (Adrena, Expedition, Squid, none)?

-7. What is the total installed budget, distinguishing between hardware / ram / labor / sea trial commissioning?
+7. Total installed budget, distinguishing between hardware / ram / labor / sea trial commissioning?

 8. Refit or new installation?
-On refits, the hidden cost is pulling new cables through existing runs.
-Hardware is not everything.
+On refit, the hidden cost is running new cables in the existing setup.
+Hardware isn’t everything.

-From these answers, we produce a priced recommendation within 3-5 days in our engineering department.
+From these answers, we produce a priced recommendation in 3-5 days in our engineering department.
 See our technical studies and our installations.

 FAQ